MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/Running-Remote-Commands.md

 Exit-PSSession
 ```

-For more information about the Enter\-PSSession and Exit\-PSSession cmdlets, see [Enter-PSSession](https://technet.microsoft.com/en-us/library/dd315384.aspx)
+For more information about the Enter-PSSession and Exit-PSSession cmdlets, see [Enter-PSSession](https://technet.microsoft.com/en-us/library/dd315384.aspx)
 and [Exit-PSSession](https://technet.microsoft.com/en-us/library/dd315322.aspx).

 ### Run a Remote Command